singhrakeshgkp/react-js/chapter-002/components-proj/README.md

   export default ClassComponent-> example of default class component export

   Below Code is part of app.js
-  import FComp from './components/FunComponent'; -> here we have renamed the functional default export component same can be done with class one as well. same <FComp> tag should be used while rendering it. import ClassComponent from './components/ClsComponent';
+  import FComp from './components/FunComponent'; -> here we have renamed the functional default import component same can be done with class one as well. same <FComp> tag should be used while rendering it. import ClassComponent from './components/ClsComponent';
 ```

+### Named Export and Import
+- A named export or just export can be used to export multiple objects from a file but while importing it can not be renamed.